Recovering from Memory Errors

 - Try resetting the device by holding down the button for 10 seconds until you see the white LED light come on.
 Once the white light is illuminated, connect the device to the computer.

-- If E4 Manager does not power the Empatica device on (green light) and put the device into charging mode (amber/yellow light) the USB connection may not be stable; try a different USB port, disconnecting and reconnecting the E4, and adjusting the seating of the USB cable in your computer.
+- If the E4 manager does not power the E4 on (blinking blue and yellow lights or blue and green if fully charged / for fw 220.127.116.1111, the light is green), it could mean that the USB connection may not be stable.
+Try a different USB port, disconnect and reconnect the E4, and adjust the seating of the USB cable in your computer.